 On January 27, 2021, the Company entered into an asset purchase agreement with NeuBase Therapeutics, Inc. (NeuBase), whereby the Company agreed to sell all assets relating to its investment in PNAi, including all inventory, machinery, intellectual property, goodwill, and licenses, and NeuBase agreed to assume certain related liabilities.
 The sale of the Company's investment in PNAi closed on April 26, 2021.
 A gain of \$2.7 million was recognized on the sale to NeuBase.
 The Company received \$0.8 million in cash and 308,635 shares of NeuBase common stock, with a fair market value of \$1.8 million based on the closing price reported on the Nasdaq Capital Market on the date the sale closed.
 Of the total NeuBase shares issued to the Company, 162,260 shares were placed in escrow to secure certain obligations under the asset purchase agreement; of which, 54,070 shares were released from escrow in March 2022.
-In connection with the sale, the Company also assigned certain leases for research and laboratory equipment to NeuBase.

-5. MARKETABLE SECURITIES
+5. CASH EQUIVALENTS AND MARKETABLE SECURITIES

-Marketable securities are debt securities measured at fair value on a recurring basis and accounted for as available-for-sale.
-These securities are classified within Level 2 in the fair value hierarchy because the Company uses quoted market prices to the extent available or alternative pricing sources to determine fair value.
-The Company's marketable securities have maturities of less than one year as of the condensed balance sheet date.
+Cash equivalents and marketable debt securities are classified within Level 2 in the fair value hierarchy because the Company uses quoted market prices to the extent available or alternative pricing sources to determine fair value.
+The Company's debt securities are accounted for as available-for-sale securities.

 Unrealized gains and losses are reported as a component of other comprehensive loss.
-Fair value of the debt securities totaled \$81.5 million as of June 30, 2022.
-The Company did not hold marketable debt securities as of December 31, 2021.
+Fair value of the debt securities were \$59.8 million and \$71.2 million as of March 31, 2023 and December 31, 2022, respectively.

-The following table summarizes the unrealized gains and losses in the Company's investments in marketable securities (in thousands):
+The following table summarizes the unrealized gains and losses in fair value of the Company's investments in debt securities (in thousands):